The Creativity of Text-to-Image Generation: Feeding Random Snippets of Text to the Machine

-\newlength{\imagewidth} These two scenarios serve to illustrate that little to no human creativity may be involved in producing text-based generative art.
-The second scenario is comparable to Searle's ``Chinese Room'' \cite{searle_1980}.
-In this philosophical argument and thought experiment, a person is locked in a room and, by following detailed instructions, produces sophisticated outputs without any specific skills or knowledge.
-Similarly in the case of text-based generative art, no creativity may be involved, besides some basic literacy skills and knowledge.
+These two scenarios serve to illustrate that little to no human creativity may be involved in producing art with text-to-image synthesis.
+The second scenario is comparable to Searle's thought experiment of the ``Chinese Room''~\cite{searle_1980}.
+In this philosophical argument, a person receives a task while being locked in a room with no access to information from the outside world and, by following detailed instructions, produces sophisticated outputs without having any specific skills or knowledge.
+Similarly in the case of text-to-image generation, little or no creativity may be involved besides some basic literacy skills.

-I have experimented with feeding music lyrics to text-based generative systems (VQGAN-CLIP, CLIP Guided Diffusion, and Midjourney).
-From this personal experience and observations made in the Midjourney community, I can tell that surprising, interesting, and high-quality text-based generative art can be produced from lyrics and random texts.
+I have extensively experimented with entering music lyrics into text-to-image generation systems ({VQGAN--CLIP}, CLIP Guided Diffusion, and Midjourney).
+From this personal experience and observations in the Midjourney community, I can tell that surprising, interesting, and high-quality artworks can be produced from lyrics and random textual inputs.
 Figures \ref{fig:examples1} and \ref{fig:examples2} illustrate this point with hand-picked examples of textual input prompts and their respective images.
 The images in Figure \ref{fig:examples1} were created from music lyrics.
 The images in Figure \ref{fig:examples2} were created with single characters (figures a, b, f, and g), single words (c and h), short quotes from movies (d and i) and emojis (e and j).

-The figures exemplify that users do not (necessarily) need to stretch their imagination and exercise their creativity to produce results with high visual aesthetics and quality with state-of-the-art text-based generative systems.
+The figures exemplify that practitioners do not necessarily need to stretch their imagination and exercise their creativity to produce high-quality results with state-of-the-art text-to-image generation systems.
 In this case, the interaction with the system is both skill-free (besides some basic literacy) and not creative.
-The product -- i.e., the resulting digital image -- is an imperfect proxy for the person's creativity.
-The case presented in this section serves as motivation to expand upon the human creativity of text-based generative art in the following section.
+The end product~-- i.e., the generated digital image~-- is an imperfect proxy for the person's creativity.
+Much of the recent criticism of text-to-image synthesis voiced by artists (e.g., \cite{artisdead}) can be predicated on this point.
+Text-to-image synthesis allows hobbyists to create digital artworks in seconds as compared to dozens or even hundreds of hours using traditional methods.
+The case presented in this section serves as motivation to expand upon the human creativity involved in text-to-image generation in the following section.